Division of Global Health

 The Division of Global Health, part of NYU Langone Health’s Department of Neurology, develops and supports training and education for neurology practices in resource-limited settings.
 We work to improve awareness of global health issues in neurology.

 Under the direction of Jaydeep M. Bhatt, MD, residents gain rich experience delivering healthcare in settings with reduced means.
-The division collaborates with Jerome H. Chin, MD, MPH, PhD, adjunct professor; the Department of Population Health; and NYU College of Global Public Health.
+The division collaborates with Jerome H. Chin, MD, MPH, PhD, adjunct professor; the Department of Population Health; and NYU School of Global Public Health.

 Our work complements a larger academic network of domestic and international neurology faculty who are members of the Global Health Section of the American Academy of Neurology.
 Each year, two neurology residents accompany Dr. Bhatt and Dr. Chin to Kampala, Uganda, to participate in a clinical global neurology elective.
 There, they learn about the diagnosis and treatment of neurological disorders in a resource-constrained setting.
 Residents get significant experience treating inpatients on the neurology ward and consult services at the national hospital of Uganda.
 Clinically, there are a wide spectrum of central and peripheral nervous system disorders encountered, with disease mechanisms and presentations that are different from resource-rich healthcare systems.